THE BASICS/GENERAL

 Yes, the National Standard allows for the identification of KBA for species that only occur in Canada at the northern edge of their range, like the Threatened (COSEWIC) Greater Short-horned Lizard or the Endangered (COSEWIC) Prothonotary Warbler.
 This is because these populations are often very limited in their Canadian distribution and therefore qualify as geographically restricted within Canada (but often not globally).
 Some research suggests that populations at the northern edge of a species’ range may be especially important, as these edge populations may be the best suited to initiate range expansions and climate-driven range shifts if they are locally adapted to extreme edge conditions (e.g. Hargreaves and Eckert 2018).
 As climate change drives shifts in species distributions, identifying the sites that are important for northern edge populations is increasingly important for preserving genetic diversity and connectivity across species’ ranges.

-The National KBA Registry provides information on all accepted KBAs in Canada.
-Site and species data are free to download and access through our website.
+The National KBA Registry (this website) provides information on all accepted KBAs in Canada.
+Site data and information about species and ecosystems meeting KBA criteria are free to download and access through our website.
 KBAs in progress are visible on the map of KBAs (turn on the Candidate layer at the bottom right of the map).

 Information on globally significant KBAs will also be made available on the Global KBA database, however, many sites on the global database are out of date.
-The most up to date information about KBAs in Canada, is on this KBA Canada website.
+The most up to date information about KBAs in Canada is on this website.

 KBA identification considers only national-level (or higher) threat assessments and classifications (e.g. COSEWIC, NatureServe, IUCN), and the KBA criteria for threatened biodiversity (i.e. Criteria A) does not apply to provincial assessments or classifications.
 Any species or ecosystem can meet KBA criteria at a site if 10% or more of its national or global population/range is present at the site, regardless of their threat status.
 Thresholds for threatened species (national or global statuses) are lower, as low as 0.1% of National or Global population for extremely threatened and rapidly declining species (e.g. Little Brown Myotis bats, Burrowing Owl).
 For threatened and non-threatened species, any site may also meet KBA criteria if there are demographic aggregations of 1% or more of the species’ national or global population at a site.